Revised

 Identifying quality lessees

 A lessor (person that controls property access) should always carefully interview potential lessees before signing the lease agreement.
-This is an important facet of leasing hunting rights.
-Choosing the right lessees will help avoid potential problems in managing the lease.
+Choosing the right lessee is an important facet of leasing hunting rights and will help avoid potential problems in managing the lease.
 Remember, by entering into a hunting lease, you are giving up some rights as the landowner.
 You are giving a third party the contractual right to access your property and, in most cases, the right to bring guests onto the property and to exercise some control over your property.
-Do your due diligence before signing.
+Do your due diligence before signing a lease.
 When leasing to a group, designate one person to be the leader or primary contact.
 All members of the group should sign the lease agreement.
-Lessors might consider requiring lessees to prepare a harvesting report each year that summarizes their hunting success (or lack thereof), time spent on the property, wildlife management practices implemented and other items of potential interest.
+Lessors might consider requiring lessees to prepare a harvesting report each year that summarizes their hunting success, time spent on the property, wildlife management practices implemented, and other items of potential interest.

 Liability

-However, it is a good idea to require lessees to sign an agreement that releases you from any liability for actions taken by lessees while on the property.
-Any “liability waiver or release” should be drafted by an attorney to increase the likelihood that it will be upheld in court.
+Requiring lessees to sign an agreement that releases you from any liability for actions taken by them while on the property is a good idea.
+Any liability waiver or release should be drafted by an attorney to increase the likelihood that it will be upheld in court.
 Effective releases/waivers clearly state the dangers or risks the lessees may encounter on the leased premises, and that the lessee realizes and appreciates those dangers or risks.
 Here is an example of a liability waiver.

 Although this agreement will not relieve you of liability associated with negligence, it does convey that the lessees have assumed the risks associated with hunting on your property.

-A landowner can also require lessees to obtain liability insurance to cover themselves for actions taken while on your property.
-This policy should also contain an “additional insured” landowner option which provides the lessor (the landowner) with coverage should the lessee be named in a lawsuit filed against them.
-This coverage will protect both the landowner and lessees should either be found guilty of negligence.
-It should be stated in the written lease agreement that the hunters pay for this insurance.
+A landowner can also require lessees to obtain liability insurance to cover themselves for actions taken while on the property.
+This policy should also contain an “additional insured” landowner option that provides the lessor (the landowner) with coverage if the lessee is named in a lawsuit filed against them.
+This coverage will protect both the landowner and the lessee if either is found guilty of negligence.
+The written lease agreement should state that the hunters pay for this insurance.
 Be sure to contact your insurance agent or attorney if you have questions regarding liability issues.

 Develop a written lease agreement

-The best way to ensure that the rights and privileges of both the lessor (landowner) and lessee (hunter) are documented is to have a signed agreement.
+The best way to ensure that rights and privileges of both the lessor (landowner) and lessee (hunter) are documented is to have a signed agreement.
 Hunting leases should signed by both parties.
-The written agreement delineates the terms of the lease and helps protect the interests of both the landowner and the hunters.
-A lease agreement should include at least the following information:
+The written agreement delineates the terms of the lease and helps protect the interests of both the landowner and hunters.
+A lease agreement should include at minimum the following information:

 • Description of the recreational rights, services and facilities being leased